Cooperative education

 Cooperative education (or co-operative education) is a structured method of combining classroom-based education with practical work experience.

 A cooperative education experience, commonly known as a "co-op" or work-study program, provides academic credit for structured work experiences, helping young people in school-to-work transition.

 It falls under the umbrella of work-integrated learning (alongside internships, service learning, and clinical placements) but is distinct, as it alternates a school term with a work term, reflecting a partnership between the academic institution and the employer, intended to advance the education of the student.

-Co-op jobs are more in-depth and last a longer period than a traditional internship, making it more valuable to students in the workforce.
+Co-op jobs are typically more in-depth and last a longer period than a traditional internship, making it more valuable to students in the workforce.
 They allow for more networking opportunities, better income, stronger resume, and an overall unique learning experience.

 The University of Waterloo operates the largest post-secondary co-op program in the world, with nearly 20,000 co-op students enrolled over three semesters in more than 120 programs.